vuex-orm/vuex-orm-next/docs/guide/repository/inserting-data.md

 You may insert new data or update existing data through various repository methods.
 All data created through Vuex ORM gets persisted in Vuex Store.

-In this section, it assumes you're familiar with the usage of repository.
-If not, please read through the [Repository: Getting Started](./getting-started) page first.
+This section assumes you're familiar with the usage of repository.
+If not, please read through [Repository: Getting Started](./getting-started) first.

 ## Inserting Data

-You may use `save` method on a repository to insert data.
+You may use the `save` method on a repository to insert data.
 The save method accepts an object of field and value pairs.

 ```js
 store.$repo(User).save({ id: 1, name: 'John Doe' })